 Which?
 Best Buy fitness trackers

-Our tough tests have also uncovered fitness trackers that are inaccurate.
-For instance, some trackers will clock up steps even when you're just moving your arms.
-So while you may think you're hitting your step targets and improving your fitness, you're not.
+We’ve discovered fitness and activity trackers that will clock up steps even when you're just moving your arms.
+So, while you may think you're hitting your step targets and improving your fitness, you're not.
 We've also found trackers that overstate how many calories you've burned, which could inadvertently lead to you overeating.

-- We've reviewed fitness trackers for every budget – our cheapest Best Buy device can be picked up for under £50.
+- We've reviewed fitness trackers for every budget – our cheapest Best Buy activity tracker can be picked up for under £50.

-- Our reviews cover models from all the main brands, including Fitbit, Garmin, Jawbone and Misfit.
+- Our reviews cover models from all the main activity tracker brands, including Fitbit, Garmin, Jawbone, Misfit, Polar and TomTom,

-- We focus on what’s important - our testers assess every tracker for accuracy, comfort, ease of use and the features on offer.
+- We focus on what’s important: our testers assess every watch and tracker for accuracy, comfort, ease of use and the features on offer.

-We put fitness trackers from the biggest brands through a series of tough lab tests, and have found some great Best Buy models.
-But we’ve also found some that are inaccurate, and simply not up to the task.
-Our goal is to help you pick a fitness tracker that's accurate, as well as comfortable and a breeze to use.
+We put the top fitness and activity trackers through a series of tough lab tests and have found some great Best Buy models.
+But we’ve also found some that are inaccurate and simply not up to the task.
+We were surprised to see one watch understate heart rate by 23% during our cycling tests.
+Our goal is to help you pick a fitness watch or activity tracker that's accurate, as well as comfortable and a breeze to use.

-- Accuracy: Our testers run, walk and undertake everyday tasks, while we measure how the device tracks steps, distance, calories and heart-rate.
-Test participants walk on a calibrated treadmill at 4.8km/h for 10 minutes and run at 9-10km/h for 10 minutes so we can check how well the tracker logs steps taken and distance.
+- Accuracy: our testers run, walk and undertake everyday tasks while we measure how the device tracks steps, distance, calories and heart rate.
+Test participants walk on a calibrated treadmill at 4.8km/h for 10 minutes and run at 9-10km/h for 10 minutes so we can check how well the watch tracks steps taken and distance.
 You can be sure your Best Buy won’t miss a single step or heartbeat.

-- Calorie counting: Our testers don a face mask linked to a gas analysis system to log calorie burn while walking and running as accurately as possible.
-We then compare this to the tracker count.
+- Calorie counting: our testers don a face mask linked to a gas-analysis system to log calorie burn as accurately as possible while walking and running.
+We then compare this with the watch or tracker count.

-- Ease of use: Our testers spend weeks getting stuck into using the tracker and the accompanying app, so you can be sure they’ll find any niggles when using it.
+- Ease of use: our testers spend weeks getting stuck into using the watch or tracker and the accompanying app, so you can be sure they’ll find any niggles when using it.

-- Comfort: A tracker could be super-accurate, but if it rubs your skin, digs into your arm or is just plain heavy and ugly, you’re not going to wear it.
+- Comfort: a fitness and activity tracker could be super-accurate, but if it rubs your skin, digs into your arm or is just plain heavy and ugly, you’re not going to wear it.
 We get a range of users to assess each device for comfort.